SUMMER STUDY ABROAD IN SALAMANCA, SPAIN

 This program does not include Group Airfare as part of its billed cost.
 Students participating in this program will not have their flights arranged for them, but must purchase their own tickets.
 Students should never purchase tickets until they receive notice from the study abroad office that their program has been confirmed.
+This cannot be confirmed until after the first trip payment deadline.
 Additionally, students are highly encouraged to investigate travel or flight insurance options or purchase cash-refundable tickets according to their need to mitigate risk of financial loss should the program or flights be cancelled.
 Students must share a copy of their tickets or an itinerary of travel with the study abroad office at least one month prior to departure.
 Students are free to arrange with one another to travel in groups to the destination, but the Study Abroad Office will be unable to assist with such arrangements.
 The program will officially start at a designated meeting point in the country where the program takes place.
 Program directors will give students detailed instructions on the exact time and place where the group will convene and any necessary logistical information about how to get there.
 Students will be responsible for getting to the designated meeting place at the indicated time.
 Students who experience delays or other issues arriving on time should communicate with their program directors as soon as possible.
 Similarly, the program will conclude at a designated time and place in the country abroad and students will be responsible for their return travel home.

 Cancellation and Refund Policies